metaplex-foundation/developer-hub/src/pages/core/plugins/edition.md

 | ------------- | ----------------------------------- |
 | number        | number                              |

 The number is a specific value that is assigned to the asset.
-Usually this number is unique.
+Usually this number is unique, therefore the Creator should make sure that a number is not used twice.

 ## Creating an Asset with the editions plugin

 The Editions Plugin must be added on creation of the asset.
 As long as it is mutable the number can be changed.

-{% callout type="note" %}

-The Creator should make sure that a number is not used twice.
-If you are using Candy Machine with the edition Guard this is handled automatically.

-{% /callout %}

 ### Create with a mutable Plugin